-Leading 17-0 with the ball, driving, and looking to put the game already out of reach early in the third quarter on Saturday, everything seemed to be all good for the Iowa State Cyclones at Jack Trice Stadium.
+Leading 17-0 with the ball, driving, and looking to put the game already out of reach early in the third quarter, everything seemed to be all good for the Iowa State Cyclones at Jack Trice Stadium.
 Then, in the blink of an eye, it turned into utter chaos with the Baylor Bears.

 On 1st and 15, Iowa State running back David Montgomery took a handoff and ran to the left for a short gain.
 It looked to be just a normal play until players from both Big 12 teams started running from over 20 yards away to help the officials break up a fight.

 The entire brawl was originally instigated a few plays earlier, when Baylor was flagged for a late hit out of bounds on Montgomery on the ISU sideline.
 It turned into mayhem about a minute later.

 A long ways away from the play, Iowa State’s Hakeem Butler got tangled up with Baylor’s Blake Lynch.
 Butler appeared to put his knee up around Lynch’s helmet, which caused players from both teams to break it up.

 After the play separated some, or the best the referees could do at that moment, tempers flared between Bears defensive end Greg Roberts and Montgomery.

 With a referee trying to separate the two, Roberts reaches around and hits Montgomery in the helmet with an open fist, and Montgomery charged to retaliate.